 - What are the criteria for becoming a Dean’s Ambassador?

-Students must have a declared major within one of our five departments in the School of Health and Human Sciences.
+Students must have a declared major within one of our eight departments in the School of Health and Human Sciences.
 Students must also have a minimum 3.0 cumulative UNCG GPA.